drvinceknight/gt/_faqs/how-do-office-hours-work.md

 ---
 layout: post
-title:  "How do office hours work?"
+title:  How do office hours work?
 ---

 During the agreed office hours, you can come to my office (you do not need to